 Take a look at this dashboard:

-The report tells you everything you need to know about a subscriber list and it’s performance.
+The report tells you everything you need to know about an email campaign and it’s performance.

 And the best part?

 It’s 100 percent free for up-to 2,000 subscribers.